MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/configure-the-connection-filter-policy.md

 # Configure connection filtering in Office 365

 Most of us have friends and business partners we trust.
 It can be frustrating to find email from them in your Junk Email folder, or even blocked entirely as spam.
-You use connection filtering (specifically, the default connection filter policy) to define good or bad email sources (email servers) by their IP addresses.
+If you're an Office 365 customer with mailboxes in Exchange Online or a standalone Exchange Online Protection (EOP) customer without Exchange Online mailboxes, you use connection filtering (specifically, the default connection filter policy) in to identify good or bad email source servers by their IP addresses.
 The key components of the default connection filter policy are:

-- **IP Allow List**: Always allow messages from the IP addresses or IP address ranges you specify.
-Anti-spam filtering is skipped on these incoming messages.
+- **IP Allow List**: Skip spam filtering for for all incoming messages from the email source servers that you specify by IP address or IP address range.
+For scenarios where spam filtering might still occur on messages from these sources, see the [Scenarios where messages from sources in the IP Allow List are still filtered](#scenarios-where-messages-from-sources-in-the-ip-allow-list-are-still-filtered) section later in this topic.

-- **IP Block List**: Always blocks email from the IP addresses or IP address ranges you specify.
+- **IP Block List**: Block all incoming messages from the email source servers that you specify by IP address or IP address range.
 The incoming messages are rejected, are not marked as spam, and no additional filtering occurs.

 - **Safe list**: The *safe list* is a dynamic allow list in the Microsoft datacenter that requires no customer configuration.
-Microsoft identifies the trusted senders on the safe list from subscriptions to various third-party lists of trusted email sources.
-You enable or disable the use of the safe list; you can't configure the senders on the safe list.
-Anti-spam filtering is skipped on these incoming messages.
+Microsoft identifies these trusted senders from subscriptions to various third-party lists of trusted email sources.
+You enable or disable the use of the safe list; you can't configure the sources on the safe list.
+Spam filtering is skipped on incoming messages from messages sources on the safe list.

 This topic describes how to configure the default connection filter policy in the Office 365 Security & Compliance Center or in PowerShell (Exchange Online PowerShell for Office 365 customers; Exchange Online Protection PowerShell for standalone EOP customers).